-Erin Gates is the founder and principal designer of Erin Gates Design, a Boston based interior, fashion and event styling firm and is also the author and editor of the popular design blog Elements of Style.Â her eye for textiles paid up when she fell in love with these Viyet Louis XVI style armchairs.
-After a reupholstery update, they blended seamlessly in a modern office space.
+Erin Gates is the founder and principal designer of Erin Gates Design, a Boston, MA-based interior, fashion and event styling firm, and she is also the author and editor of the popular design blog Elements of Style.
+Her eye for textiles paid up when she fell in love with these Louis XVI style armchairs on Sotheby’s Home.
+After a reupholstery update, they blended seamlessly into a modern office space.

 What inspired this career path for you?

-I grew up in a creative household with parents who worked in both the apparel and architectural industry.
+I grew up in a creative household with parents who worked in both the apparel and architectural industries.
 So from a young age, I was exposed to fashion and interiors and learned to love the beauty of a well-curated space and classic design.
 I worked for a bit in the fashion industry as well as the art scene, and ultimately decided that interior design really combined all my loves — I am able to utilize my design skills and love of fabrics and textiles, as well as my knowledge of art and even event planning.
 It’s the perfect career for me.

 What is your go-to source for inspiration?

-The Internet!
-Who isn’t inspired by the wealth of talent, creativity, and worldliness that the Internet gives us access to?
+The internet!
+Who isn’t inspired by the wealth of talent, creativity and worldliness that the internet gives us access to?
 I can spend hours going down a design rabbit hole online — it’s endless!
-Also I am a huge fan of the Texture app, which allows me to read all my favorite interior design magazines and save imagery easily to use later or share with clients.
+Also I am a huge fan of the Texture app, which allows me to read all my favorite interior design magazines, and save imagery easily to use later or share with clients.

 Tell us about your creative process.

 When designing a room, I really take into account the way a person lives and what their life story is.
-I want it to be pretty but also function really well and make life easier for my clients, not fussier.
-Initially, we review inspiration images and pull lots of fabrics, rugs, and soft goods together, and make schemes we think will work.
+I want it to be pretty, but also function really well and make life easier for my clients, not fussier.
+Initially, we review inspiration images and pull lots of fabrics, rugs and soft goods together, and make schemes we think will work.
 Basically a big pile of things on the studio floor and conference table.
 It’s a big puzzle!
-As a team, we look at everything and refine our choices, and pair them with the furniture pieces we’ve identified through creating a floorplan, and then add in the last touches — art, accents, more textiles.
+As a team, we look at everything and refine our choices, and pair them with the furniture pieces we’ve identified through creating a floor plan, and then add in the last touches — art, accents, more textiles.
 We don’t send anything to our clients until we feel really confident about what we’ve pulled together.

 What’s a staple in your tool kit?

 Really durable upholstery basics.
-No one wants a sofa that stains easily, and there are such great options now that are basically stain repellent; we constantly are using them.
+No one wants a sofa that stains easily, and there are such great options now that are basically stain-repellent; we constantly are using them.